 Aging and sun exposure are the main causes of dark dry skin on neck.
 Other causes are diabetes, polycystic ovary syndrome, and sudden weight loss or weight gain.

-There are several natural remedies that can be applied so as to reduce the discoloration of skin around neck.
+There are several natural remedies that can be applied so as to reduce the discoloration of dry patches on neck.

-Here are some of the ways to get rid of dry skin on neck.
+Here are some of the ways to get rid of rough skin on back of neck neck.

 Almonds have vitamins which are essential for the skin health.
 Almonds have properties which nourishes the skin and get rid of dry skin on neck.
 You can use almonds in several ways to treat dark skin on neck.